clmwith/visualgcodeeditor/README.md

 With Some interesting things :
 - 2D Edition, Bezier curve, Circle, Goups, etc.
 - Wysiwyg
-- Pocket
+- basic 2D edition (rotation, scaling, translation, join, inversion)
+- 2D & 3D Pockets
 - Text font on existing path
+- import/export in DXF, SVG, and GCODE formats
+- export to OpenScad (by clipboard)

 It use some external library :
 - RXTXcomm.jar
 - kabeja-0.4.jar

 It is my personal project that I share without any guarantee, it is absolutely not finished, and will never be finished.

-Take what you want from this and enjoy to adapt it to your needs, but be carful it is certainly buggy !
+Take what you want from this and enjoy to adapt it to your needs, but be carful it is certainly buggy (the clipboard for example)

-Don't try to speek to me about this projetc.